TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration: Conclusion

 \section{Conclusion}

-In this work, we present \textit{AutoResearcher}, a compact four-stage pipeline for knowledge-grounded and transparent ideation: Structured Knowledge Curation, Diversified Idea Generation, Multi-stage Idea Selection, and Expert Panel Review \& Synthesis.
+In this work, we present \AutoResearcher, a multi-agent demo system for knowledge-grounded and transparent ideation built on four stages: Structured Knowledge Curation, Diversified Idea Generation, Multi-stage Idea Selection, and Expert Panel Review \& Synthesis.
 It generates a broad, non-redundant set of candidate ideas, expanding the researcher’s space for exploration.
-At the same time, intermediate states and evidence links are exposed, ensuring that ideas are verifiable and their provenance is clear.
+Iterative self-refinement and knowledge grounding further ensure these ideas are technically sound and actionable.